kacydodev/markdown-note-example/README.md

 - Code example can be contextualised for quick reference
 - Power tools like [Mermaid](https://mermaid.js.org/syntax/flowchart.html) can assist with visualizing

 Disclaimer: This is just ONE way of taking note.

+Disclaimer #2: Screenshots are from [Scrimba](https://scrimba.com).